-- Injured animals are frightened, in pain and may try to bite.
-If there is a risk, put a muzzle on the dog or wrap tape around the nose and tie behind the ears, unless the dog has difficulty breathing, or put a thick towel over the dog’s head.
+Injured animals are frightened, in pain and may try to bite.
+If there is a risk, and unless the dog has difficulty breathing, put a muzzle on the dog, or wrap tape or a lead around the nose — being sure not to restrict airflow —and tie behind the ears.
+Alternatively, you could put a thick towel over the dog’s head.

 Apply first aid if you are able, having properly assessed the situation and provided you know the appropriate action to take.
 Always contact a vet, too.
 Keep your vet’s practice name and phone number to hand.
 Always phone first, whatever the situation.